 -

-Only test on systems you own or have explicit permission to test.
+Only test systems you own or are authorized to assess

 -